spiral/docs/grpc/client.md

 Run `php client.php` to test your client.

 ### Passing Metadata
-You can pass the metadata using second argument of the `Sum` function, use `$mt->metadata` to read the response metadata.
+You can pass the metadata using the second argument of the `Sum` function, use `$mt->metadata` to read the response metadata.

 To read and send metadata in `Calculator`: